 Germany works somewhat differently to many other countries when it comes to seeking out specialist doctors.
 While it is normal for you to first to go to your GP and to seek a referral, in most cases it’s not actually a prerequisite.

 Specialists in Germany also tend to be located in their own medical practices rather than in an outpatient facility at a hospital or clinic.
 You can make the appointment directly with the specialist if you wish.

-Before doing so, it is recommended to check that the practice accepts publicly insured patients (assuming you're not privately insured).
+Before doing so, it is recommended to check that the practice accepts all patients.
 This can usually be determined through their website or a sign at their reception.

 “Alle Kassen” indicates that they accept patients in both the public and private systems.

 For those who are privately insured, also beware that some insurers have in their terms and conditions that they only reimburse invoices for specialist consultations which have been referred through GPs.

 Depending on the specialist treatment required, you may have to wait several days or even weeks for an appointment under the public system.
 Private patients are usually treated faster.

 Advantages and Disadvantages of the German healthcare system

 - Germany has one of the highest – i.e. best – density of GP doctors to patients in terms of number of GPs per head of population.